jcbendernh/ADFOrchestrator/DatabricksJob.md

 1. <b>Web Activity - Execute Jobs API</b>: Utilizes the [Trigger a new job run](https://docs.databricks.com/api/azure/workspace/jobs/runnow) Databricks REST API to trigger the specific Workflow/Job within your Databricks workspace.
 2. <b>Until Activity - Wait Until Job Completes</b>: Creates a loop of checking the state of the job until it is not equal to "RUNNING".
-    1. <b>Web Activity - Check Job Run API</b>: This utilizes the [Get a single job run](https://docs.databricks.com/api/azure/workspace/jobs/getrun) Databricks REST API to retrieve the Job State of the specific Workflow/Job within Databricks.
+    1. <b>Web Activity - Check Job Run API</b>: This utilizes the [Get a single job run](https://docs.databricks.com/api/azure/workspace/jobs/getrun) Databricks REST API to retrieve the Job State of the specific Workflow/Job.
-    2. <b>Variable Activity - Check Job Status</b>: Applies an iif statement to identify the job as either RUNNING or not equal to RUNNING
+    2. <b>Variable Activity - Check Job Status</b>: Applies an iif statement to identify the job as either "RUNNING" or not "RUNNING".
-    3. <b>Wait Activity - Wait to Recheck API</b>: Waits "x" seconds based on the overall pipeline parameter of <b>WaitSeconds</b>
+    3. <b>Wait Activity - Wait to Recheck API</b>: Waits "x" seconds based on the  pipeline parameter of <b>WaitSeconds</b>.